Twins vs. Athletics Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (5-5) for his 19th start of the season.
+- Joe Ryan (8-6) will take the mound for the Twins, his 19th start of the season.

 |Opponent